mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 This file stores the list of iterations in which the graph was executed.
 After the graph is compiled, it may be split into multiple sub-graphs.
 Since sub-graphs share the same graph execution history with root graph, only root graph will generate an execution history file.

-`.dump_metadata` records the original training information, and `data_dump.json` saves the dump configuration set by the user.
+`.dump_metadata` records the original training information(the directory is not available for Ascend backend), and `data_dump.json` saves the dump configuration set by the user.

 ### Synchronous Dump Data Analysis Sample